Shopee: History

 Shopee was established in Singapore in February 2015 as a mobile-focused marketplace that enables users to browse, shop, and sell products.
 The platform integrates logistical and payment support to facilitate transactions and is designed to operate with minimal physical assets.

 To enhance its competitive stance against other e-commerce companies, Shopee also launched a website.
 A notable feature of Shopee is its escrow service, Shopee Guarantee, which withholds payments from sellers until the buyers confirm receipt of their orders, thus securing transactions.

 In 2016, the company launched its seller education platform called Shopee University, which aims to help train local entrepreneurs and businesses in setting up their online businesses.
 In 2017, Shopee launched Shopee Mall with 200 brands in Singapore and the Philippines.
 On 3 September 2019, Shopee officially opened its six-story regional headquarters at Singapore Science Park.
 The new building spans 244,000 sqft of space, which can accommodate 3,000 employees and is six times larger than Shopee's previous headquarters at Ascent Building.
 The building was leased by WeWork before it was relinquished to Shopee.

 Shopee has yet to turn profitable despite increasing its gross profit margin year-on-year in the first half of 2022 which is attributed to faster growth in transaction-based fees and advertising income.
 Coupled with rising inflation and interest rates as well as setbacks in its internationalisation plans, Shopee laid off staff across multiple markets in June 2022, including employees from Indonesia, Thailand, and Vietnam.
 ShopeePay and ShopeeFood were also reported to be facing cuts.

 On 15 September 2022, Sea's CEO, Forrest Li, issued a memo to all employees detailing cost-cutting measures aimed at achieving "self-sufficiency" for the company.
 These measures involved restrictions on business expenses and a temporary suspension of compensation for Shopee's top executives.
 Another round of job cuts was also announced, which affected employees in Singapore, Indonesia, and China.
 In the fourth quarter of 2022, Shopee achieved a positive adjusted EBITDA for the first time, amounting to $196.1 million, indicating improvements in revenue and operating costs.

+In June 2026, Sea Limited expanded its partnership with OpenAI, integrating Shopee into ChatGPT in Singapore, Malaysia, Indonesia, the Philippines, Thailand, Vietnam, Taiwan, and Brazil.
+The integration allows users to receive product recommendations based on conversational queries and follow links to Shopee to complete purchases.
+Sea and OpenAI also said they were exploring the use of OpenAI's agent technology for shopping-related tasks and providing AI tools to Shopee merchants.